Legal

 that do not target an audience that has voluntarily signed

-lists must maintain complete and accurate records of all
+mailing lists must maintain complete and accurate records of

-consents and opt-ins (including the actual e-mails and their
+all consents and opt-ins (including the actual e-mails and

-headers) and provide such records to Web Hosts Australia
+their headers) and provide such records to Web Hosts

-upon its request.
-If a Customer cannot provide positive
+Australia upon its request.
+If a Customer cannot provide

-and verifiable proof of such consents and opt-ins, Web Hosts
+positive and verifiable proof of such consents and opt-ins,

-Australia will consider the list mailing to be unsolicited.
+Web Hosts Australia will consider the list mailing to be

-party on the list to remove itself automatically and permanently.
+allow any party on the list to remove itself automatically

 - Use of Web Hosts Australia's servers and network for